 In 2018, Malta’s capital city Valletta was named a European Capital of Culture.
 In view of this, the European Foundation for Support of Culture organised a number of major projects – Days of Maltese Music around the world.

-From 25 May to 15 December 2019, the Days of Maltese Music are being held for the second time in Russia at the best concert venues of Kislovodsk, Barnaul, Petrozavodsk, Sochi, Ryazan, Astrakhan, Omsk and Saratov.
+From 25 May to 15 December 2019, the Days of Maltese Music were being held for the second time in Russia at the best concert venues of Kislovodsk, Barnaul, Petrozavodsk, Sochi, Ryazan, Astrakhan, Omsk and Saratov.
 Also involved in the project are the Association for Support of Cultural Initiatives (Russia) and the Embassy of the Republic of Malta to Moscow.

-The joint Mediterranean–Russian project will bring together well-known Russian and Maltese music teams, Maltese musicians and conductors.
-The following soloists will perform in Russia: Roderick Bugeja, principal trombonist with the Malta Philharmonic Orchestra; Charlene Farrugia (piano), International Ambassador for EMMA for Peace under the patronage of UNESCO; Bernice Sammut Attard (piano), participant in the Eurovision Young Musicians contest and winner of the Malta Eurovision Young Musicians competition; Godfrey Mifsud (clarinet), a lecturer at the Johann Strauss School of Music and the University of Malta; and renowned conductors, including Alexei Galea Cavallazzi, a graduate of Oxford University and Moscow Tchaikovsky Conservatory, and maestro Alan Chircop, a graduate of the Conservatoire de Lyon, France and the International Mendelssohn-Academy Leipzig, artistic director and jury member of many international music festivals and competitions.
-The Maltese musicians will be accompanied by the North Caucasus Philharmonic Orchestra, St Petersburg State Academic Capella Symphony Orchestra, the Symphony Orchestra of the State Philharmonic of the Altai Territory and the Symphony Orchestra of the Karelian State Philharmonic, Ryazan Symphony Orchestra, Astrakhan Symphony Orchestra, Omsk Symphony Orchestra and Saratov Symphony Orchestra.
+The joint Mediterranean–Russian project brought together well-known Russian and Maltese music teams, Maltese musicians and conductors.
+The following soloists performed in Russia: Roderick Bugeja, principal trombonist with the Malta Philharmonic Orchestra; Charlene Farrugia (piano), International Ambassador for EMMA for Peace under the patronage of UNESCO; Bernice Sammut Attard (piano), participant in the Eurovision Young Musicians contest and winner of the Malta Eurovision Young Musicians competition; Godfrey Mifsud (clarinet), a lecturer at the Johann Strauss School of Music and the University of Malta; and renowned conductors, including Alexei Galea Cavallazzi, a graduate of Oxford University and Moscow Tchaikovsky Conservatory, and maestro Alan Chircop, a graduate of the Conservatoire de Lyon, France and the International Mendelssohn-Academy Leipzig, artistic director and jury member of many international music festivals and competitions.
+The Maltese musicians was accompanied by the North Caucasus Philharmonic Orchestra, St Petersburg State Academic Capella Symphony Orchestra, the Symphony Orchestra of the State Philharmonic of the Altai Territory and the Symphony Orchestra of the Karelian State Philharmonic, Ryazan Symphony Orchestra, Astrakhan Symphony Orchestra, Omsk Symphony Orchestra and Saratov Symphony Orchestra.